 - The ability to adjust the name and number of columns of any of our retrospective techniques during the “thinking” phase of the retrospective, so any technique will fit with the way your team wants to brainstorm and collect information

-How to Create Your Own Custom Technique
+How to Create Your Custom RETROspective Technique

 When facilitators begin a retrospective in Retrium, there’s now an option to create your own “custom” technique from the menu in the bottom right of the app.